15+ YearsCairns tour experts

-The Atherton Tablelands — also known as the Cairns Tablelands — is a fertile highland plateau rising 500 metres above sea level, just an hour's drive southwest of Cairns.
-Often called the "Food Bowl of the North," this UNESCO Wet Tropics World Heritage region is a rare convergence of ancient rainforest, volcanic geology, wild rivers, and working farmland that produces some of Queensland's finest coffee, chocolate, cheese and tropical fruit.
+The Atherton Tablelands — also known as the Cairns Tablelands — is a fertile highland plateau rising 500 metres above sea level, just a one-hour drive southwest of Cairns.
+Often called the "Food Bowl of the North," this UNESCO-listed Wet Tropics World Heritage region is a rare convergence of ancient rainforest, volcanic geology, wild rivers and working farmland that produces some of Queensland's finest coffee, chocolate, cheese and tropical fruit.

-What makes a Tablelands day tour genuinely special is the sheer diversity packed into a single day: swimming under a picture-perfect waterfall, gliding on volcanic crater lake water, spotting platypus at dusk, walking beneath a strangler fig older than European settlement, and tasting single-origin coffee grown on the plateau — all within a 100 km radius of your Cairns hotel.
+What makes an Atherton Tablelands tour from Cairns genuinely special is the sheer diversity packed into a single day: swimming under a picture-perfect waterfall, cooling off in a volcanic crater lake, spotting platypus at dusk, walking beneath a strangler fig older than European settlement, and tasting single-origin coffee grown on the plateau — all within a 100 km radius of your Cairns hotel.

 2,800mm